12 min read

 Related Articles

-- Thin Ice Reading Order and What to Expect: The complete guide to H.A.
+- Ice and Instinct Reading Order and What to Expect: The complete guide to H.A.
 Laine's hockey romance series

 - How to Write Emotional Romance Characters: Craft techniques for building characters readers remember